Do you want a personalised training plan that helps you achieve your goals?

 So make sure you create some 'buffer' in your plans.

-This is where you have some weeks which you could use to make up for training you’ve missed.
+This is where you have weeks where you could make up for training you’ve missed.

 7) Increase Your Intensity and Workload Gradually